tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Purpose

-The package `tag_based_pnp_calibrator` allows extrinsic calibration among Camera sensor and LiDAR sensor used in autonomous driving and robotics.
+The package `tag_based_pnp_calibrator` allows extrinsic calibration among Camera sensor and lidar sensor used in autonomous driving and robotics.

 ## Inner-workings / Algorithms

-The `tag_based_pnp_calibrator` utilize the PNP algorithm to calculate the transformation between LiDAR and Camera.
+The `tag_based_pnp_calibrator` utilize the PNP algorithm to calculate the transformation between lidar and Camera.
 To run this package, you also need to run `apriltag_ros` package and `lidartag` package to calculate the transformation.

 The `apriltag_ros` package will detect the apriltag and output the apriltag detection.
 On the other hand, `lidartag` package will detect the lidartag and output the lidartag detection.